daniel-ho/SegNBDT/README.md

 # Convert Neural Networks to Decision Trees

-# Training and Evaluation

-Pretrained models for the baselines and NBDT models are provided [here]().
-To train from scratch, download the models pretrained on ImageNet [here](https://github.com/HRNet/HRNet-Image-Classification).
-The ImageNet pretrained models must be placed in a `pretrained_models` directory in the repository.

-note: all training scripts assume 4 gpus

 general process:
 - nbdt repo steps: (basically follow dataset section)
     - add dataloader